-MINORITY INTEREST--The Company accounted for the minority interest portion of the reorganization under the purchase method of accounting.
+Minority Interest--The Company accounted for the minority interest portion of the reorganization under the purchase method of accounting.
 The consolidated financial statements for all periods presented give effect to the reorganization referred to above.
-Under such reorganization, the Company recorded the 4.945% minority interest in net income of consolidated subsidiaries for the period from January 1, 1996 through November 25, 1996 and for fiscal year 1995.
+Under such reorganization, the Company recorded the 4.945% minority interest in net income of consolidated subsidiaries for the period from January 1, 1996 through November 25, 1996.

-CASH AND CASH EQUIVALENTS--For purposes of the statement of cash flows, the Company considers short-term investments with maturities of three months or less at acquisition to be cash equivalents.
+Cash and Cash Equivalents--For purposes of the statement of cash flows, the Company considers short-term investments with maturities of three months or less at acquisition to be cash equivalents.

-FINANCIAL INSTRUMENTS--Cash and cash equivalents, accounts receivable and accounts payable are short-term in nature and the net values at which they are recorded are considered to be reasonable estimates of their fair values.
-The carrying values of notes payable are deemed to be reasonable estimates of their fair values.
-Interest rates that are currently available to the Company for the reissuance of debt with similar terms and remaining maturities are used to estimate fair values of the notes payable.
+Financial Instruments--Cash and cash equivalents, accounts receivable and accounts payable are short-term in nature and the net values at which they are recorded are considered to be reasonable estimates of their fair values.
+The carrying values of notes payable and long-term obligations are deemed to be reasonable estimates of their fair values.
+Interest rates that are currently available to the Company for the reissuance of debt with similar terms and remaining maturities are used to estimate fair values of the notes payable and long-term obligations.

-PROPERTY AND EQUIPMENT--Property and equipment are recorded at cost.
+Property and Equipment--Property and equipment are recorded at cost.
 Depreciation expense is based on the estimated useful lives of the assets and is calculated on the straight-line method.
 The Company's buildings have estimated useful lives of 31.5 years and the majority of the other assets have estimated useful lives of five years.

-GOODWILL--Goodwill represents the excess of the value of Company stock received by minority shareholders upon their exchange of stock in WTC and WTCO over the book value of this stock.
-The goodwill is being amortized over 30 years.
+Goodwill--Goodwill represents the excess of the value of Company stock received by minority shareholders upon their exchange of stock in WTC and WTCO over the book value of this stock.
+Goodwill is being amortized over 30 years.
 Recoverability of these assets is evaluated periodically based on management's estimate of future undiscounted operating income for each respective component of goodwill.

-CUSTOMER DEPOSITS AND HOLDBACKS--The Company obtains directly from the billing and collection agent, revenue generated from its Interactive customers' programs.
+Customer Deposits and Holdbacks--The Company obtains directly from the billing and collection agent, revenue generated from its Interactive customers' programs.
 The Company retains a specified amount of the revenue and remits the remainder to its customers.
-The retained amount is based upon the collection history of the customer's program success and is necessary to allow for potential caller adjustments which may be filed within one year of the actual phone calls.
+The retained amount is based upon the collection history of the customer's program success and is necessary to allow for potential adjustments which may be filed within one year of the actual transactions.

-The Company obtains security deposits from certain Inbound and Interactive customers, which are refunded to the customers when the Company discontinues service to the customers' programs.
+The Company obtains security deposits from certain customers, which are refunded to the customers when the Company discontinues service to the customers' programs.